Swahili grammar: Adjectives

 The term "adjective", as applied to Swahili and most other Bantu languages, usually applies only to a rather restricted set of words.
 However, in the wider sense, it can refer to any word that modifies a noun.
 The wider sense is used here.
 Adjectives in the stricter Bantu sense are referred to as "true adjectives" in this article.
 True adjectives in Swahili may be divided into two categories: inflecting adjectives, which take a prefix indicating the noun class of their referent, and invariable adjectives, which do not take a prefix.

-All adjectives have one thing in common: they all follow the noun they modify, and, aside from the plain adjectives, require some kind of prefix whose class matches the preceding noun.
+All adjectives follow the noun they modify; aside from the plain adjectives, they also require some kind of prefix whose class matches the preceding noun.
 The different types of adjectives reflect the different prefixes that are used: